Florida Collaborative Divorce

 In Florida, the collaborative law divorce method is an innovative development in family law.
-Collaborative family law offers you a non-adversarial process in which you and your spouse work as a team with trained professionals to resolve disputes respectfully, privately, and without going to court.
-In a Collaborative Divorce, each spouse has the support, protection and guidance of his or her own lawyer throughout the process.
+Collaborative family law offers you a non-adversarial process in which you and your spouse work as a team with trained professionals to resolve disputes respectfully, privately and without going to court.
+In a collaborative divorce, each spouse has the support, protection and guidance of his or her own lawyer throughout the process.

 In this process the clients and attorneys enter into a binding agreement, committing to resolve all issues without court intervention.
 If settlement fails, the attorneys must withdraw.
-This makes the Collaborative Divorce method unique.
+This makes the collaborative divorce method unique.
 This commitment to settlement is memorialized in a valid, binding agreement signed by both parties and their attorneys at the beginning of the collaborative process.
 This agreement is the cornerstone of the process and is essential to the collaborative method.

-An advantage of collaborative law is the use of jointly retained, neutral professionals (experts) for issues requiring expertise such as valuation of closely held businesses, commercial or residential appraisals or guidance on parenting issues.
+An advantage of collaborative law is the use of jointly retained, neutral professionals (experts) for issues requiring expertise such as valuation of closely-held businesses, commercial or residential appraisals or guidance on parenting issues.
 These experts use their training and expertise to assist both parties in obtaining a knowledgeable settlement.
 Rather than acting as “hired guns”, these experts can bring to the table an honest and even-handed view of relevant information and facts to assist in creating options for settlement.

 When clients present with frustration, anger, fear of effectively communicating with his or her spouse, we add to the collaborative team, a neutral communications facilitator who is an experienced psychologist or divorce counselor.
 With this professional’s help, a couple’s dysfunctional habits are less likely to derail their ability to settle their case.
 They work with the clients both in and outside of the meetings to teach divorcing spouses how to communicate responsibly with each other.
 Occasionally they assist the attorneys in tailoring their approach within the group meetings or in preparing their client, due to various emotional characteristics of the client or his or her spouse.
 Clients emerge from this collaborative process better able to communicate after their divorce.

-For additional information about collaborative practice or for a collaborative attorney outside of the Tampa Bay area, go to the website of the International Academy of Collaborative Professionals.
+For additional information about the collaborative practice or for a collaborative attorney outside of the Tampa Bay area, go to the website of the International Academy of Collaborative Professionals.

-To speak with an attorney about Collaborative Divorce in the Tampa Bay area, we welcome you to contact us.
+To speak with an attorney about collaborative divorce in the Tampa Bay area, we welcome you to contact us.